proycon/pynlpl/docs/folia.rst

         print(word)

 That however gives you one big iteration of words without boundaries.
-You may more likely seek word within sentences.
+You may more likely want to seek words within sentences.
 So we first iterate over all sentences, then over the words therein::

     for sentence in doc.sentences():